The Promotion

 It works.
 Barely.
 Messily.
 The execution has rough edges.
 But the outcome is something the safe path could never have produced, the client gets what they didn't know they needed.
 The kind of result that used to be the whole point.

 Late.
 The other offices on Floor 27 are dark.
 The other managers went home hours ago.
-Most of them had nothing to stay for, unlike the bottom floors Agent Managers only work a few hours a day.
+Most of them had nothing to stay for, unlike the people of bottom floors, Agent Managers only work a few hours a day.
+All they have to do is keep pressing "approve."
 Huma sits in her glass office looking at the engagement report.
 Her override.
 Her team's work.
-It's not proof.
-It's a possibility.
+She is taking a different path.

 Fifteen floors below, Raj's light is still on too.
 Neither knows the other is working late.
 But they're both doing the same thing: holding on to the stubborn belief that the work matters.
 That asking why matters.
 That the human in the loop isn't a rubber stamp.
 It's the whole point.